Vault Messaging

 - Sovereign / HighRisk: create and manage Receive Addresses with policies.

-- Free / Inheritance: receive messages and reply using bound reply-only addresses.
+- Free / Inheritance: receive messages and reply using bound reply‑only addresses; cannot create new Receive Addresses.

 FAQs